avoidwork/haro/README.md

 # haro

 Haro is a modern immutable DataStore built with ES6 features.
-It is un-opinionated, and offers a plug'n'play solution to modeling, searching, & managing data on the client, or server
+It is un-opinionated, and offers a "plug-and-play" solution to modeling, searching, & managing data on the client, or server
 (in RAM).
 It is a [partially persistent data structure](https://en.wikipedia.org/wiki/Persistent_data_structure), by maintaining version sets of records in `versions` ([MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control)).

 All methods are synchronous.